conflabs/wcia-analytes/docs/CannabinoidTotals.md

-# CannabinoidTotals
+# Cannabinoid Totals
-A list of CannabinoidTotals Analytes for use in interoperability.
+A list of Cannabinoid Totals Analytes for use in interoperability.

 ----------------------------------------